 Risk: Low Low

 The risk of any significant increase of greenhouse gas (GHG) emissions and thereby of contributing to anthropogenic climate change is minimal.

-Mitigations: - -
+Mitigations: 10 1

 No specific mitigation measures are required.

 Vulnerability of target populations and ecosystems to climate variability and hazards High Moderate

 Risk: High Moderate

 Pakistan is one of the most vulnerable countries in the world as a huge portion of its population depends on the on farm and off farm sectors.
 The effects of climate change are being felt in rural areas in and across ecosystems with adverse impacts on natural resources and the livelihoods that they support.
 This exposure to vulnerability is predicted to be exacerbated with impending impact of climate change.
 Declining water availability and soil degradation is impacting agriculture at a time when demand for agricultural products continues to rapidly rise due to population growth and improving diets.
 The poor are likely to be hit hard by climate change, and their capacity to respond to climate change is lowest.

 Mitigations:

 To reduce exposure to the inherent risks, the project will promote production technologies that reduce exposure to increased variability as well as investments in water resources management.
 Awareness raising and building resilience, particularly among the poor, will be a key capacity building intervention.

 Stakeholders Low Low

 Stakeholder Engagement/Coordination Low Low

+Low

-Risk: Law Low
+Risk: Low LOW

+Low LOW

-Stakeholder engagement and coordination risks are low as the project will use the successfully tried and tested institutional arrangements for stakeholder consultation and coordination among and between implementation agencies and stakeholders.
-The province has long history of implementation of donor funded participatory integrated development projects
+Risk: Stakeholder engagement and coordination risks are low as the project will use the successfully tried and tested institutional arrangements for stakeholder consultation and coordination among and between implementation agencies and stakeholders.
+The province has long history of implementation of donor funded participatory Low LOW

-Mitigations: -

-The project design and its institutional arrangements are based on extensive discussions with government and on lessons learnt.
+Risk: Stakeholder engagement and coordination risks are low as the project will use the successfully tried and tested institutional arrangements for stakeholder consultation and coordination among and between implementation agencies and stakeholders.
+The province has long history of implementation of donor funded participatory integrated development projects Mitigations: The project design and its institutional arrangements are based on extensive discussions with government and on lessons learnt.
 Key stakeholders include the government planning and development and line departments, NGOs/Rural Support Programmes, existing community organisations/groups and private sector engaged in agriculture value chains.
-The Project Steering Committee will facilitate the provincial level coordination and mechanisms have been put in place at operational/field level for inter departmental, NGOs/RSPs, private sector and
+The Project Steering Committee will facilitate the provincial level coordination and mechanisms have been put in place at operational/field level for inter departmental, NGOs/RSPs, private sector and Low LOW

-community level coordination.

-community level coordination.
-Risk: Low Low
+Risk: Stakeholder engagement and coordination risks are low as the project will use the successfully tried and tested institutional arrangements for stakeholder consultation and coordination among and between implementation agencies and stakeholders.
+The province has long history of implementation of donor funded participatory integrated development projects Low Low